 § 5.1.3 The Contractor may achieve the required limits and coverage for Commercial General Liability and Automobile Liability through a combination of primary and excess or umbrella liability insurance, provided that such primary and excess or umbrella insurance policies result in the same or greater coverage as those required under Section 5.1.1 and 5.1.2, and in no event shall any excess or umbrella liability insurance provide narrower coverage than the primary policy.
 The excess policy shall not require exhaustion of the underlying limits only through the actual payment by the underlying insurers.

 § 5.1.4 Workers’ Compensation at statutory limits.
+No individual employee of Contractor exempt from worker's compensation insurance under Florida law will perform services in the Community.
+The Contractor shall name Owner as an additional insured on each such policy referenced in Article 5.1 of the Contract (with the exception of workers compensation insurance), and shall supply the Owner with evidence of and keep such insurance policies in full force and effect during the entire course of the Work to be performed.
+Contractor agrees that it shall perform no Work under this Contract during such time as such insurance policies are not in full force and effect.
+Contractor shall ensure that all parties entering the Community or responding to the direction, either directly or indirectly, of the Contractor, shall carry worker's compensation insurance and, in the event of non-coverage, the Contractor shall indemnify the Owner for any claim such party may bring against the Owner

-§ 5.1.5 Employers’ Liability with policy limits not less than « » ($ « » ) each accident, « » ($ « » ) each employee, and « » ($ « » ) policy limit.
+§ 5.1.5 Employers’ Liability with policy limits not less than « One Million » ($ « 1,000,000.00 » ) each accident, « One Million » ($ « 1,000,000.00 » ) each employee, and « One Million » ($ « 1,000,000.00 » ) policy limit.